Cradoe/gopass/README.md

 # Gopass

-`gopass` is a Go package that provides utilities for password security, validation, hashing, comparison, and OTP (One-Time Password) generation.
+`gopass` is a Go package that provides utilities for password security, generation, validation, hashing, comparison, and OTP (One-Time Password) generation.

 ## Features